ssanj/Keys/README.md

 ![](key-definitions.gif)

-*Note*: If you've defined a filter, they keys will be filtered to show a subset.
+*Note*: If you've defined a filter, the keys will be filtered to show a subset.

 ### Search by command or key